-When you lift a weight, a complex set of actions takes place in your arms' muscles to allow the movement to take place and ensure no damage is done to the muscles.
+When you lift a weight, a complex set of actions takes place in your arms' muscles to allow movement and ensure no damage is done to the muscles.
 Let us consider what happens in the Triceps and Biceps.

 How do muscles contract?

 Muscle fibres are long, thin, tapered cylindrical cells full of the mechanisms required to convert chemical energy into movement.
 Fibres are arranged parallel to each other and usually lengthways.
 A sheath of collagen surrounds individual fibres.
 Bundles of fibres and the whole muscle are surrounded by more connective tissue.
-Blood vessels, motor neurons (the sort of nerve that innervates muscle fibres) and other nerves wind in between the bundles.
+Blood vessels, motor neurons (the nerve that innervates muscle fibres) and other nerves wind in between the bundles.

 The contractile apparatus in each muscle fibre is arranged in parallel long cylindrical strands, called myofibrils.
-Actin and myosin are the contractile protein polymers in myofibrils, and they too are long and lie parallel and lengthways.
-Using energy derived from ATP, the actin and myosin "filaments" attach via cross bridges and slide past each other opposite directions, thus causing a contraction.
+Actin and myosin are the contractile protein polymers in myofibrils, and they, too, are long and lie parallel and lengthways.
+Using energy derived from ATP, the actin and myosin "filaments" attach via cross bridges and slide past each other in opposite directions, thus causing a contraction.

 The "sliding filament" and cross-bridge theories explain how muscles shorten.
-Like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat) and grabs on to the actin (or water) and pulls the actin towards it and then pushes it away.
-The cross-bridge oar is then recycled to grab on to another bit of actin (water) so the contraction continues.
+Like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat), grabs onto the actin (or water), pulls the actin towards it, and then pushes it away.
+The cross-bridge oar is then recycled to hold onto another bit of actin (water) so the contraction continues.

 When the Biceps (the agonistic muscle) contracts, a signal is sent to the Triceps (the antagonistic muscle) to relax, to allow movement.

 Within the Triceps, and all muscles, a unique muscle fibre known as the annulo-spiral receptor.
-This receptor is sensitive to the rate and extent the Triceps is being stretched.
-As the Triceps lengthens this receptor sends a signal, proportional to the amount and rate of stretch, to tell the Triceps to contract.
-This is a safety mechanism to prevent the Triceps from being overstretched.
+This receptor is sensitive to the rate and extent the Triceps are being stretched.
+As the Triceps lengthens, this receptor sends a signal proportional to the amount and rate of stretch to tell the Triceps to contract.
+It is a safety mechanism to prevent the Triceps from being overstretched.